scrutinydebugger/scrutiny-demos/nsec2024/README.md

 # Prebuilt binary

-The prbuilt binary, ready to be flashed + the Scrutiny Firmware File (.sfd) to be loaded onto the server are located in ``./prebuilt``
+The prebuilt binary (ready to be flashed) & the Scrutiny Firmware File (.sfd) to be loaded onto the server are located in ``./prebuilt``

 ## Running the server